RA Medicines were a gift

 The day I finally met the good rheumatologist, I was given several prescriptions.
 But, they weren’t Christmas presents.
 They came with stern warnings.
 Do not get pregnant; do not drink any alcohol… the regular drill.

 At that point, I was scared stiff.
 Well, I was stiff already anyway.
 However, I was also scared.
-I was not scared of the medicine; I had learned enough about Rheumatoid Arthritis that I was more scared of the RA than anything else.
+I was not scared of the medicine; I had learned enough about rheumatoid disease that I was more scared of the disease than anything else.

 Methotrexate & Rheumatoid Arthritis & alcohol warnings

-Although my doctor stipulated that I not drink at all, many RA specialists in the US follow this rule of thumb which you will find stated in many places: consume no more than 2 alcoholic drinks per month.
+Although my rheum doctor stipulated that I not drink at all, many RA specialists in the US follow this rule of thumb which you will find stated in many places: consume no more than 2 alcoholic drinks per month.
 In Europe, it is more liberal.
-RA’ers are often given the limit of 2 drinks per week.
+People with rheumatoid disease (PRD) are often given the limit of 2 drinks per week.

 I’ve been wondering what the truth is.
-Does anyone know whether it is safe to consume any alcohol while being treated with methotrexate for Rheumatoid Arthritis?
+Does anyone know whether it is safe to consume any alcohol while being treated with methotrexate for RA?
 What is the risk to the liver?
 Do they study these things?